madhavpoddar/monotonic_data_bar_chart/README.md

 - Addition of curvy gridlines for constant values of x.
 This may even eliminate the need of using color encoding for bar chart.
 - Extending this idea for monotonically decreasing data.
+- Removing the white lines that are created due to stacking too many quads/bar togather in one place.

 ## Example